-Located in the San Marco borough near the grand canal, this vacation home rental in Venice is based on a hospitality concept designed by a local family who, for over fifty years have run two exclusive hotels in the city.
+Located in the San Marco borough near the grand canal, this vacation home rental in Venice is based on a hospitality concept designed by a local family who, for over 50 years have run two exclusive hotels in the city.
 Inviting visitors to become an integral part of city life, the idea is to share not only its dazzling history but to introduce the modern Venice that they know and love.

-A collaborative effort with creative director, Diego Paccagnella, the historic townhouse was completely reimagined while still maintaining an authentic connection to it’s past.
+A collaborative effort with creative director, Diego Paccagnella, the historic townhouse was completely reimagined while still maintaining an authentic connection to its past.
 The characteristic colors of the lagoon, are used throughout the house creating an indelible connection, and every item was designed and handcrafted by local artists and design companies.

 The main entrance leads directly into the social core of the house, a bright and serene space that encourages social interaction and relaxation with large windows and garden views.
 There’s also an intimate reading corner and library with an exclusive collection of art and design books selected by B-r-u-n-o, one of the most innovative and vibrant bookshops in Venice.